-You want to make the right decision for your loved one’s care.
-The physicians and therapists in the Brain Injury Medicine and Rehabilitation Program at the Shirley Ryan AbilityLab (formerly Rehabilitation Institute of Chicago) can help.
-The AbilityLab is a nationally recognized leader in brain injury medicine and rehabilitation and a leading expert in assessment of minimally conscious state, so you can feel confident in your care decisions.
+You want to make the right decisions for your loved one’s care.
+The physicians and therapists in the Brain Injury Medicine Program at the Shirley Ryan AbilityLab can help.
+We are a nationally recognized leader in brain injury medicine and rehabilitation — and a leading expert in the assessment and treatment of the minimally conscious state — so you can feel confident in your care decisions.

 The Goals of the Program

-- Determine a patient’s level of consciousness and responsiveness
+- Determine the patient’s precise level of consciousness and responsiveness

 - Advise on medical stability for continued care